sdjidjev/Logi-gif/README.md

 Logi-gif
 ========

 Logi-gif loads and displays gifs in Logisim.
-Uses Logisim and Python, as well as the OpenCV and Convert library. <b>DISCLAIMER: </b> Some gifs work better than others.
+Uses Logisim and Python, as well as the OpenCV and ImageMagick library (installed with brew on Mac OS X). <b>DISCLAIMER: </b> Some gifs work better than others.

 Before loading a new gif, do Command+R, and make sure the gif is in the same directory as the python scripts.
 ## To make 64x64 gifs: